Sedimentary basin: Classification

-Widely-recognized types of sedimentary basins
+Widely recognized types

 Although no one basin classification scheme has been widely adopted, several common types of sedimentary basins are widely accepted and well understood as distinct types.
 Over its complete lifespan a single sedimentary basin can go through multiple phases and evolve from one of these types to another, such as a rift process going to completion to form a passive margin.
 In this case the sedimentary rocks of the rift basin phase are overlain by those rocks deposited during the passive margin phase.
 Hybrid basins where a single regional basin results from the processes that are characteristic of multiple of these types are also possible.

 Mechanics of formation

 Sedimentary basins form as a result of regional subsidence of the lithosphere, mostly as a result of a few geodynamic processes.

 Lithospheric stretching

 If the lithosphere is caused to stretch horizontally, by mechanisms such as rifting (which is associated with divergent plate boundaries) or ridge-push or trench-pull (associated with convergent boundaries), the effect is believed to be twofold.
 The lower, hotter part of the lithosphere will "flow" slowly away from the main area being stretched, whilst the upper, cooler and more brittle crust will tend to fault (crack) and fracture.
 The combined effect of these two mechanisms is for Earth's surface in the area of extension to subside, creating a geographical depression which is then often infilled with water and/or sediments.
 (An analogy is a piece of rubber, which thins in the middle when stretched.)

 An example of a basin caused by lithospheric stretching is the North Sea – also an important location for significant hydrocarbon reserves.
 Another such feature is the Basin and Range Province which covers most of Nevada, forming a series of horst and graben structures.

 Tectonic extension at divergent boundaries where continental rifting is occurring can create a nascent ocean basin leading to either an ocean or the failure of the rift zone.
 Another expression of lithospheric stretching results in the formation of ocean basins with central ridges.
 The Red Sea is in fact an incipient ocean, in a plate tectonic context.
 The mouth of the Red Sea is also a tectonic triple junction where the Indian Ocean Ridge, Red Sea Rift and East African Rift meet.
 This is the only place on the planet where such a triple junction in oceanic crust is exposed subaerially.
 This is due to a high thermal buoyancy (thermal subsidence) of the junction, and also to a local crumpled zone of seafloor crust acting as a dam against the Red Sea.